Federal, state prosecutors form Georgia COVID-19 fraud task force

 Georgia’s leading state and federal prosecutors have announced a new Coronavirus (COVID-19) Fraud Task Force aimed at better protecting the citizens of Georgia from criminal fraud arising from the pandemic.

-The task force will serve to open channels of communication between agencies and more rapidly share information about COVID-19 fraud, while ensuring each fraud complaint is reported to the appropriate prosecuting agency.
-The task force member agencies include the Office of the Governor of Georgia, the Office of the Attorney General of Georgia, the U.S. Attorney’s Office for the Northern District of Georgia, the U.S. Attorney’s Office for the Middle District of Georgia and the U.S. Attorney’s Office for the Southern District of Georgia.
-Georgia’s three U.S. Attorneys, the Attorney General of Georgia and the Executive Counsel for the Governor’s Office serve on the task force.
+The task force will "serve to open channels of communication between agencies and more rapidly share information about COVID-19 fraud, while ensuring each fraud complaint is reported to the appropriate prosecuting agency," according to a news release.
+The task force member agencies include the governor's office, Georgia attorney general's office, and the U.S. Attorney's offices for the Northern, Middle and Southern Districts of Georgia.
+Georgia’s three U.S. attorneys, the attorney general and the executive counsel for the governor's office serve on the task force.

 “To all would-be scammers: Anyone who uses this pandemic to defraud Georgians will be investigated and prosecuted to the fullest extent of the law,” said Charlie Peeler, U.S. Attorney for the Middle District of Georgia.
 “The creation of this unified task force better prepares us to investigate and prosecute criminal acts of fraud related to the COVID-19 pandemic.
 The law enforcement community is strong in our state.
 I want to thank our partners at the local, state and federal level dedicated to protecting our citizens from fraudsters.”

 “My office is honored to work with this task force in our state’s fight against the spread of COVID-19.
-As a team, we are committed to putting Georgians first to ensure their safety and well-being as we address this public health state of emergency,” said Governor Brian P. Kemp.
+As a team, we are committed to putting Georgians first to ensure their safety and well-being as we address this public health state of emergency,” added Gov. Brian Kemp.

 “Opportunistic criminals are targeting the most vulnerable among us with COVID-19 scams, but our office and law enforcement and prosecutorial partners remain vigilant,” said Bobby L. Christine, U.S. Attorney for the Southern District of Georgia.
 “We continue to detect, investigate and prosecute criminal conduct, and reassure our law-abiding citizens that their safety and security is our primary focus.”